 na.rm

-A logical value to indicate whether missing values should be dropped
+A logical value to indicate whether missing values should be dropped.
+See the section "Missing Values" later in this help page.

 vartype